Five Ways to use social Media mindfully

 When you have finished, think about who you enjoyed, and who left you with negative feelings.
 Perhaps there is some inspiration lacking in your newsfeed?
 Process your emotional and physical feeling carefully in response to what you have just seen and read.
 Add or remove pages accordingly.
 Spring clean regularly, by freshening up and decluttering your news feed according to your current likes, needs and interests.

-If you want to learn more about how mindfulness can benefit other areas of your life, and discover simple mindfulness techniques that even the busiest mum can use, check out the Mindfulness For Mums 14-Day Challenge.
+If you want to learn more about how mindfulness can benefit other areas of your life, and discover simple mindfulness techniques that even the busiest mum can use, check out the 7 Day Mindful Mum Experience.